 Why You Should Join CCAE

-CCAE is the only organization that includes teachers, classified employees administrators, counselors, coordinators, and all other employees of adult education.
+CCAE is the only organization that includes students, teachers, classified employees, administrators, counselors, coordinators, and all other employees of adult education.

-CCAE is the only organization that recognizes and honors adult educators for their excellence.
+CCAE is the only organization that recognizes and honors adult educators for their excellence, classified staff and friends of adult education.

 CCAE spends thousands of dollars every year for staff and student scholarships.